awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

-# Connecting to a DB Instance Running the MySQL Database Engine<a name="USER_ConnectToInstance"></a>
+# Connecting to a DB instance running the MySQL database engine<a name="USER_ConnectToInstance"></a>

  Before you can connect to a DB instance running the MySQL database engine, you must create a DB instance\.
-For information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 After Amazon RDS provisions your DB instance, you can use any standard MySQL client application or utility to connect to the instance\.
 In the connection string, you specify the DNS address from the DB instance endpoint as the host parameter, and specify the port number from the DB instance endpoint as the port parameter\.

 To authenticate to your RDS DB instance, you can use one of the authentication methods for MySQL and IAM database authentication\.
-+ To learn how to authenticate to MySQL using one of the authentication methods for MySQL, see [ Authentication Method](https://dev.mysql.com/doc/internals/en/authentication-method.html) in the MySQL documentation\.
++ To learn how to authenticate to MySQL using one of the authentication methods for MySQL, see [ Authentication method](https://dev.mysql.com/doc/internals/en/authentication-method.html) in the MySQL documentation\.
-+ To learn how to authenticate to MySQL using IAM database authentication, see [IAM Database Authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.
++ To learn how to authenticate to MySQL using IAM database authentication, see [IAM database authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to list the details of an Amazon RDS DB instance, including its endpoint\.